twcurrie/fastapi-template/README.md

 ## Running the App

 To simplify development and follow [12 Factor App factor 10](https://12factor.net/dev-prod-parity), everything is run inside a docker-compose context.
 The following commands will get things up and running in development mode with hot-reloading.
-An `.sample.env` file is provided in the repo in order to simplify start-up of the application and its dependencies and share the credentials.
+An `.env` file is provided in the repo in order to simplify start-up of the application and its dependencies and share the credentials.

 ## Test